BartRooijakkers/MemoryOpdracht_CSharp/README.md

 # MemoryOpdracht_CSharp

-This repository contains a C# memory game developed during my study: HBO-ICT for the semester Object Oriented Software Design & Development.
+This repository contains a small C# memory game developed during my HBO-ICT study for the semester **O**bject **O**riented **S**oftware **D**esign & **D**evelopment.

-The main goal of this assignment was to apply object oriented programming principles in a practical software project.
+The goal of this assignment was to apply object oriented programming principles and core C# concepts in a practical software project.

 ## Project context

 This assignment was part of the HBO-ICT curriculum at Windesheim.
-The focus of the semester was on designing and developing software using object oriented principles such as encapsulation abstraction inheritance and polymorphism.
+The focus of the semester was on designing and developing software using object oriented principles such as encapsulation, abstraction, inheritance and polymorphism.

+In addition the project was used to practice working with events and exceptions within a structured application.

 ## Application description

-The application is a memory game implemented in C#.
+The application is a simple memory game implemented in C#.
-Players flip cards and try to find matching pairs while the game logic manages state validation and progression.
+Players flip cards and try to find matching pairs while the game logic manages game state and progression.

-The project emphasizes clean structure readability and separation of responsibilities.
+The project focuses on clear structure, readability and separation of responsibilities.
+Events are used to handle game flow and state changes while exceptions are used for validation and error handling.

 ## Learning objectives